essepuig/blog/_pages/about.md

 title: "About"
 ---

-Wellcome to my blog !
+Welcome to my blog !

 The aim of this blog is to share things I learned the hard way and that do not deserve to be forgotten (specially by myself :))